Use the links below to jump to the information further down this page:

 I can see dates on the map but works haven't started on time?

-- The dates shown in the information pop out on the roadworks map are often for the duration of the permit and not necessarily how long the works will take e.g. a permit may be for three days when the works will only take one.
+The dates shown in the information pop out on the roadworks map are often for the duration of the permit and not necessarily how long the works will take such as a permit may be for three days when the works will only take one.
 This is to allow for flexibility.

 Can I have access to my drive/road during works?